 Commissioners felt they were being offered a “one size fits all” impersonal service that was not structured to their needs.

-The provider did not to set up an account management structure whereby Business Development team members would be allocated accounts by area or service line to develop.
+The provider did not set up an account management structure whereby Business Development team members would be allocated accounts by area or service line to develop.
 Attempts to create this structure were frustrated by an “all hands to the pumps” requirement when bids that were attractive to the organisation came in groups.
 During these bid “spikes” the BD team would switch from IQ to Bid mode (and back again 3/6 months later).

-Whilst the provider had success it never achieved its full potential for much more significant market gains as it did not build a pipeline during the identification and qualification (IQ) stage.
+Whilst the provider had the success it never achieved its full potential for much more significant market gains as it did not build a pipeline during the identification and qualification (IQ) stage.

 What do we want to bid for and why?

 All organisations will (or should) have a strategy that creates a common understanding of the organisation’s objectives in the short and longer-term.
 This is often expressed in terms of:

 - Creating a strong/leading market position